castaway/dbix-class-book/chapters/03-Describing-database.md

 Then we get to the DBIx::Class specific bits:

-[%#
+- Line 6

 `load_components` comes from [DBIx::Class::Componentised](http://search.cpan.org/perldoc?DBIx::Class::Componentised) and is
 used to load a series of modules whose methods can delegate to each other.
 Thus components need to be loaded in a specific order.
 The [DBIx::Class::Core](http://search.cpan.org/perldoc?DBIx::Class::Core) component should always be loaded last so that its methods are called after those of other components.

-For a some examples of other useful components, see L<DBIx::Class::Tutorial::??>.
+Here we're loading an inflate/deflate module to which can inflate database content into an object, and deflate incoming data from an object back into the database.
+The Authen::Passphrase module hashes passwords as they're entered into the database, and inflate back to an object which can be used to verify them.

-%]
+For some examples of other useful components, see Chapter XX

-- Line 6
+- Line 7

 The `table` method is used to store the name of the database table this class represents.
 The name of a database view can also be used here.
 The method is inherited from `DBIx::Class::ResultSourceProxy::Table` which is loaded as a subclass by `DBIx::Class::Core`.